EuroTeQ Collider winter semester 22/23

 Skills needed/recommended

-Critical thinking, policy analysis, and affinity for countries from the global south.
+Critical thinking, policy analysis, and an affinity for countries from the global south.

 Relevant considerations for the challenge/theme

-We are looking forward to stay in regular contact during this challenge and having some exciting discussions.
+We look forward to maintaining regular contact throughout this challenge and engaging in stimulating discussions.

 Relevant links